2.7 Safeguarding and Domestic Abuse

 It should be noted that the requirements around MARAC repeat referrals apply regardless of any ongoing safeguarding S42 enquiry or plan that partner agencies may be supporting the person/their representative with.

 Further information on MARAC can be found at:

 - Safe in the City - www.safeinthecity.info (Brighton & Hove)

 - Safe in Sussex - www.safeinsussex.org (West Sussex)

 Victim Support - Brighton and Hove

-Specialist domestic abuse support in Brighton and Hove is provided by Victim Support.
+The specialist domestic abuse service in Brighton and Hove is provided by Victim Support.